 Sub-Let:

-Sub Let by Landlord: A superior landlord gives permission for a landlord to sub-let to a tenant.
-A landlord may require references for the tenant, and an agreement to observe the covenants contained in the head lease.
-A fee may be charged for granting consent to sub-let which is the tenant’s liability.
+Sublet by Landlord: A superior landlord gives permission for a landlord to sublet to a tenant.
+A landlord may require references for the tenant and an agreement to observe the covenants contained in the head lease.
+A fee may be charged for granting consent to sublet, which is the tenant’s liability.
 Landlord to enter any head lease information into the Tenancy Agreement, otherwise there may be a breach of contract.

 Subject to Contract: A phrase used to confirm that an agreement is not yet legally binding.

 Premium Tenancy: The tenant pays the full amount of rent upfront in one payment.
-This can also be known as a Premium Lease.
+This can also be known as a “premium lease.”

-Security Deposit: A preliminary payment a landlord requires from a tenant to secure a property.
-The Security Deposit is to be paid at the start of the tenancy, once the tenant and landlord have both accepted the terms and conditions of the Tenancy Agreement along with an Inventory.
-When the contract ends, any damages the tenant has caused will result in deductions from the Security Deposit, so that the landlord can cover costs for professional tenancy cleaning and repairs.
+Security deposit: A preliminary payment a landlord requires from a tenant to secure a property.
+The security deposit is to be paid at the start of the tenancy, once the tenant and landlord have both accepted the terms and conditions of the tenancy agreement, along with an inventory.
+When the contract ends, any damages the tenant has caused will result in deductions from the security deposit so that the landlord can cover costs for professional tenancy cleaning and repairs.

-Tenancy Deposit Protection Scheme (TDPS): All deposits being paid by a tenant for an Assured Short-Hold Tenancy must be registered with a recognised deposit protection scheme within 14 days of payment.
+Tenancy Deposit Protection Scheme (TDPS): All deposits being paid by a tenant for an assured short-hold tenancy must be registered with a recognised deposit protection scheme within 14 days of payment.

-Contents Insurance: Cover for anything inside the property; this does not include the building itself.
-For further protection and peace of mind, 24|7 Home Rescue provide TV Warranties and Appliance Warranties.
+Contents Insurance: This covers anything inside the property; it does not include the building itself.
+For further protection and peace of mind, 24|7 Home Rescue provides landlord cover.

-Break Clause: This allows the tenant or landlord the right to terminate a Tenancy Agreement before the official end date of the contract.
-This will very likely have to be a written document, involving extenuating circumstances.
+Break Clause: This allows the tenant or landlord the right to terminate a tenancy agreement before the official end date of the contract.
+This will very likely have to be a written document involving extenuating circumstances.

 One of our qualified Gas Safe Registered engineers can come to your property every year to check your appliances, provide you with valuable safety information and issue you a CP12 certificate.

-Furniture and Furnishing Regulations Amendment 1993: A set of rules that require all household upholstered furniture, furnishings and other products to qualify as being compliant.
+Furniture and Furnishing Regulations Amendment 1993: A set of rules that require all household upholstered furniture, furnishings, and other products to qualify as being compliant.

 If you are still in doubt about signing a tenancy agreement or leasing a property, seek professional assistance.